 More details on the limited liability company in Malaysia are available in the following video:

 The registration of a company limited by shares in Malaysia is done in accordance with the stipulations prescribed by the Companies Act.
 The company’s trading name should include the words “Sendirian Berhad” in the case of a private company, while the public company should include “Berhad” in its trading name.
 Besides these requirements, the company limited by shares must also include the following:

-- according to the Section 14 of the Companies Act, the company must have minimum two shareholders;
+- according to Section 14 of the Companies Act, the company must have a minimum of two shareholders;

-- it is also necessary to appoint minimum two directors, as required under the Section 122 of the Act;
+- it is also necessary to appoint a minimum of two directors, as required under Section 122 of the Act;

 - it is required to appoint a company secretary, who can be represented by an individual licensed by the Companies Commission of Malaysia;